kfischer-okarin/the-lab/2024-08-21-git-commit-log/README.md

    git config --global core.hooksPath ~/.config/git/hooks
    ```

-5. Store the [`org-capture-last-commit`](./org-capture-last-commit) script somewhere
+5. Store the [`org-capture-last-commit`](./org-capture-last-commit) script in a suitable location.

-6. Add following line to your global `post-commit` git-hook script (make sure to specify the actual path to your script
+6. Add the following line to your global `post-commit` Git hook script, making sure to specify the correct path to your
-   location).
+   `org-capture-last-commit` script:

    ```sh
    org-capture-last-commit || true # ignore errors